-- 5.6.1.3 The Department requires a Franchisee who will deliver a high standard of customer services appropriate to an intercity operator, including: - i.
+- 5.6.1.3 The Department requires a Franchisee who will deliver a high standard of customer services, including: - i.
 Having a customer service and staffing approach which places a high value on personal face-to-face contact with passengers; - ii.
 Having a customer-driven culture where dialogue with customers drives decisions and operational activity; - iii.
-Meeting the customer service NRPS Benchmarks set out in Schedule 7.2 of the Franchise Agreement; - iv.
+Meeting the customer service NRPS Benchmarks set out in Schedule 7.2 of the Franchise Agreement and Service Quality Benchmarks set out in Schedule 7.3 of the Franchise Agreement; - iv.
 Engaging with customers and stakeholders to understand their requirements and expectations and deliver an excellent standard of customer service which it measures and tests against those requirements and expectations; - v.
 Maintaining a high standard of cleanliness, presentation and quality of facilities and services, including in Challenging Circumstances; - vi.
-Working effectively with BTP, community groups, local authorities and other agencies to deliver a safe and secure environment for passengers on board trains, including by reducing anti-social behaviour; - vii.
-Ongoing training of staff to deliver continuing high standards of customer service; - viii.
-Providing appropriate and timely information to all customers before, during and after their journeys; this must include working with the Rail North/DfT partnership, local transport authorities and other operators to provide up to date and comprehensive journey information (e.g. maps, timetables and CIS) that include the routes and services of other operators and other public transport modes so as to provide a simple, easy to use journey experience for customers;
+Putting in place arrangements for measuring, reporting and auditing performance against the Service Quality Regime indicators defined in the Franchise Agreement; - vii.
+Working effectively with BTP, community groups, local authorities and other agencies to deliver a safe and secure environment for passengers on board trains, including by reducing anti-social behaviour; - viii.
+Ongoing training of staff to deliver continuing high standards of customer service; - ix.
+Planning to deploy a trained and knowledgeable member of staff to provide information and customer assistance in a prompt and civil manner, in both normal and disrupted operation on-board every train in addition to the driver, except on routes and services where: